-- Bridge pins – these are the pins that sit under the tuning pin and above the semi-tone devices.
-Check these are screwed tight to the neck
+- Bridge pins – these are the pins that sit under the tuning pin and above the semitone devices.
+Check that these are screwed tight to the neck

 - Strings – sometimes the strings don’t quite fit the bridge pin or the knotted end can buzz against the soundboard.
 Check each string to make sure it isn’t frayed or starting to look hairy – this will impede the sound

-- Pedals – make sure the pedal caps are fixed tight and that the felt is in a good state
+- Pedals – make sure the pedal caps are fixed tight and that the felts are in a good state

-- Feet and castors – check the wheels at the bottom aren’t loose
+- Feet and castors – check that the wheels at the bottom aren’t loose

 Why is my harp squeaking when I play it?

 Some hand moisturisers contain oily compounds which come off your hands and end up on the strings.
 When built up in excess amounts they can can act a lubricant and cause the string to squeak when your finger plucks the string.
 This can be easily remedied by cleaning the strings with turps or white spirit.

 I see lots of old harps for sale – are they worth buying?

 Be very cautious – if a harp hasn’t been strung or kept in tune for some time, the chances are that it won’t withstand restringing now.
 Always buy a harp from someone who can give you a good idea of the history, how it has been played, where it is kept, how it has been transported, who serviced it.